Roots (1977 miniseries): The Civil War

 George returns in 1861, shortly before the start of the Civil War.
 He proudly announces that Moore, after some reluctance on Moore's part and some persuasion on George's part, has kept his word by granting George his freedom.
 He learns that Kizzy has died two months before, and that Tildy, Tom and Lewis now belong to Sam Harvey.
 Tom has become a blacksmith on the Harvey plantation and has a wife, Irene, and two sons.

 George is welcomed warmly and learns that his relatives have spoken well of him during his absence.
 He further learns that according to a law in North Carolina, if he stays 60 days in that state as a freed slave, he will lose his freedom, so he heads northward, seeking the next stage in his career as a cockfighter and awaiting the end of the war, the emancipation of the slaves, and another reunion of his family.
 Meanwhile, Tom meets harassment at the hands of two brothers, Evan and Jemmy Brent.

 While the war continues to its inevitable end, a hungry and destitute young white couple from South Carolina, George and Martha Johnson, arrive and ask for help, and the slave family take them in.
-George Johnson is given a job as overseer of the plantation, but has no experience with slaves and balks at the expectation that he mistreat them.
+George Johnson is given a job as overseer of the plantation but has no experience with slaves and balks at the expectation that he mistreats them.
 Martha soon gives birth, but the child is stillborn.
 The couple stays on with Tom and his wife, becoming a part of their community.

 Eventually, a month before the surrender by the South, Jemmy deserts the Confederate Army, and he shows up at Tom's blacksmith shop.
 Tom reluctantly runs an errand for him but, on returning, he finds Jemmy trying to rape Irene, and in the resulting fight Tom drowns him in the quenching tub.
 Later Evan, now an officer in the Confederate cavalry, arrives at the shop, demands to know about Jemmy, gets no answer, and angrily tells Tom that he has not yet finished with him.